This post may contain affiliate links. Please read our disclosure policy.

 Wondering what to make tonight?
 Quickly throw together this hearty one pot meal of turkey and potatoes!
 Serve over roasted veggies, traditional rice, or cauliflower rice for a healthy and satisfying dinner.

-This Ground Turkey & Potato Skillet was loosely inspired by a classic picadillo.
+This Ground Turkey and Potato Skillet was loosely inspired by a classic picadillo.
 It has very different flavors – a picadillo includes olives and raisins.
 That’s not going to fly with my children.
 Or my husband, if I’m being honest.
 But I wanted to take that general idea and make it family friendly with very simple ingredients.
 We all need hobbies and that’s mine.

 This meal is an accurate reflection of my favorite kind of meal to make at home.
 It may not be the prettiest, but it’s tasty.
 The addition of potatoes keeps it hearty.
 And it’s just so easy!
 This is exactly the sort of comfort food I need in my life right now.
 How about you?